MicrosoftDocs/CortanaSkillsKit/docs/skills/design-principles.md

 > **Cortana**: Please say a stock name.
 For example, say Microsoft.

    >[!NOTE]
-   > *Headless- devices (like speakers) will re-prompt with the last message sent if there is no input.
+   > Headless devices (devices with no display, like speakers) should re-prompt with the last message sent if there is no input.
 After a re-prompt, if there is no input, the conversation is ended.
 Good interactive dialogues should wait on a prompt.

 ## Confirming a user's answer

 A confirmation is an acknowledgement that your skill heard the user's response.
 For example:

-> **Cortana:** Where do you want to fly to?<br/>
+> **Cortana:** Where do you want to fly?<br/>
-> **User:** Paris<br/>
+> **User:** Paris.<br/>
 > **Cortana:** Which date do you want to leave for Paris?

 Think about where in the conversation flow the users need confirmations.
 Recognizing speech from a telephone is not perfect, particularly under noisy conditions.
 In addition, when skills are used in a standalone speaker, you only have one channel of communication with the user.
 An effective confirmation and correction strategy helps with these issues.

 A good voice-based skill uses a variety of techniques for confirmation and correction.
 The techniques depend on the style of the skill, the importance of the action being performed, the cost of misunderstanding, and the need for a natural dialog.

 For example, a dialogue that follows each question with a confirmation, such as "Did you say X?", is slow and potentially frustrating.
-Conversely, a dialogue that employs no confirmation and, based on a mis-recognized command, deletes data without first checking with the user, is equally frustrating.
+Conversely, a dialogue that employs no confirmation and, based on a mis-recognized command, deletes data without confirmation from the user, is equally frustrating.
 You need to strike a balance between efficient interaction with the skill, and protection from lost data or wasted time.

 In many cases, the cost of mis-recognition is so low that confirmation is not warranted.
 In other cases, explicit confirmation is always required, regardless of the skill's confidence in the user's utterance.